Heriberto Jurado

-Heriberto De Jesús Jurado Flores (born 3 January 2005) is a Mexican professional footballer who plays as a winger for Belgian Pro League club Cercle Brugge and the Mexico national under-20 team.
+Heriberto De Jesús Jurado Flores (born 3 January 2005) is a Mexican professional footballer who plays as a winger for Liga MX club Puebla, on loan from Belgian Pro League club Cercle Brugge.

 He was included in The Guardian's "Next Generation 2022".

 Club career

 A native of Cacahoatán, Jurado began playing football in Necaxa's youth system.
 He made his Liga MX debut for the club in October 2021.

 On 3 February 2025, Jurado signed a three-and-a-half-year contract with Cercle Brugge in Belgium, with an option to extend for one more year.

 International career

 On 19 June 2022, Jurado made his debut with the under-20 team against Suriname.
 He was also named to the squad for the CONCACAF Under-20 Championship in June 2022.